Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

 ## Step 4: Overlap Between the CPU and FPGA

 In the previous steps, you have looked at optimizing the execution time of the FPGA by overlapping the data transfer and compute.
 After the FPGA compute is complete, the CPU computes the document scores based on the output from the FPGA.
 There is sequential execution between the FPGA processing and CPU post-processing.
-From the previous timeline trace reports, you can find red segments in *OpenCL API Calls* of the *Host* section indicating that the host is blocked during FPGA processing.
+Looking at the previous timeline trace reports, you can see red segments on the very first row which shows the *OpenCL API Calls* made by the *Host* application.
+This indicates that the host is waiting, staying idle while the FPGA compute the hash and flags.
 In this step, you will overlap the FPGA processing with the CPU post-processing.

-Because the total compute is split into multiple iterations, you can start post-processing in the CPU once the corresponding iteration is complete, allowing the overlap between the CPU and FPGA processing.
+Because the total compute is split into multiple iterations, you can start post-processing in the CPU once the corresponding iteration is complete, allowing overlap between the CPU and FPGA processing.
 The performance increases because the CPU is also processing in parallel with the FPGA, which reduces the execution time.
 The following figure illustrates this type of overlap.

    ![](./images/sw_overlap_aws.PNG)